luandretta/quiz-python/README.md

 - - -
 # Deployment
-Gitpod IDE was used to write the code for this project and the Application has been deployed from GitHub to Heroku.
+Gitpod IDE was used to write the code for this project and the Application has been deployed from GitHub to Heroku using the steps below with version releasing active.

 ## Heroku Deployment
 Deployments steps are as follows, after account setup:

 * Select New in the top-right corner of your Heroku Dashboard, and select Create new app from the dropdown menu.
-* Add a unique app name and then choose a region closest to you (EU or USA)
+* Add a unique app name and then choose a region closest to you (EU or USA).
-* Click on Create App
+* Click on Create App.

 In order for the project to run on Heroku, Heroku is needed to install the dependencies.
 * In the terminal write the following commando 'pip3 freeze > requirements.txt' to create a list of requirements.
 The list of dependencies will go into .requirements.txt file.